 One of the most important things that can improve a photographer’s shot is a new flash.
 While there is already a flash in place on most DSLRs, these are small built-in units that do not produce much light, and that light can’t be altered or controlled.
 A detachable flash unit can provide a bright, even light that can be altered by the photographer to achieve the perfect shot.

 When you are going to choose a flash, there some basic factors you should consider: Knowing In what type of photography you are planning to use a flash.
 For instance, studio photography, portrait, social media, macro etc. Understanding the jargon and terms used in flash specifications, so you can objectively compare different flash units.
 Finally, find the best price that suits your budget.

-In this post, I’ll concentrate on explaining the terms and jargon that are used in flash description and specification, because there are many of them and probably, if you are a new in flash photography, you never hear of them before.
+In this post, I’ll concentrate on explaining the terms and jargon that are used in flash description and specification, because there are many of them and probably, if you are new to flash photography, you never hear of them before.

 Terms and jargon commonly used in flash photography